How it works

 Illustrations and audio added

-On Premium, we generate original illustrations with your child’s likeness, then record audio narration.
+On Plus and Family plans, we generate original illustrations with your child’s likeness, then record audio narration.
 The whole package is ready hours before bedtime.

 Bedtime − 1hr